danieltkach/danieltkach/README.md

 ![Ho5kkxi2qN](https://user-images.githubusercontent.com/70539591/160674601-0d3ae9b0-0088-4bf7-abe9-833cce8b1f7f.png)

 ### Technologies:
-I designed, architected and coded this application as a Fullstack Developer, the only one in the project, utilizing React with Styled Components, Leaftlet, Plotly, Node.js and MongoDB.
+I designed, architected and coded this application as a Fullstack Developer, utilizing React with Styled Components, Leaftlet, Plotly, Node.js and MongoDB.
 I deployed the backend on Heroku and the frontend on Cloudflare.

 ---
 ## IC Trading